NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Pull the Contents of a Bucket from S3 (multithreaded)

-The NetApp Data Science Toolkit can be used to pull the contents of a bucket from S3.
-The command for pulling the contents of a bucket from S3 is `./ntap_dsutil.py pull-from-s3 bucket`.
+The NetApp DataOps Toolkit can be used to pull the contents of a bucket from S3.
+The command for pulling the contents of a bucket from S3 is `./netapp_dataops.py pull-from-s3 bucket`.

 Note: To pull to a data volume, the volume must be mounted locally.